docsforadobe/after-effects-scripting-guide/docs/text/characterrange.rst

 If this attribute has a mixed value, it will be read as ``undefined``.

-Setting this value will also set ``applyStroke`` to true across the affected characters.
+Setting this value will also set :ref:`applyStroke<TextDocument.applyStroke>` to true across the affected characters.

 .. warning::
-   In contrast to the same attribute on the TextDocument API, we will *not* throw an exception on read if ``applyStroke`` is not true.
+   In contrast to the same attribute on the TextDocument API, we will *not* throw an exception on read if :ref:`applyStroke<TextDocument.applyStroke>` is not true.

 **Type**